Honda Accord (Japan and Europe seventh generation): Japan

-AWD variant (CL8 & CM3)
+AWD variant

 In Japan, an AWD variant of the Accord was offered in both Sedan (CL8) and Wagon (CM3) forms.
 The sedan was offered with the Eco 2.0 Engine and automatic transmission only.
-Note some were fitted with smaller brakes to fit the smaller 15 inch (195/65R15) wheel and tyres.
-The Wagon was offered with the 2.4 engine (in both high output and low output) and automatic transmission only.
+Some models were fitted with smaller brakes to fit the smaller 15 inch (195/65R15) wheel and tyres.
+The Wagon was offered with the 2.4 engine (in both high output and low output versions).